Ultrahigh-Energy Gamma-ray Emission Associated with Black Hole-Jet Systems: LHAASO OBSERVATIONS

-In a BH-jet system, there are several potential particle acceleration sites.
-Apparently, termination shocks formed by interactions between jets and the ambient medium are promising particle accelerators, as evidenced by nonthermal radiation observed from lobes of SS~433.
-In addition, powerful sub-relativistic winds may be launched from the accretion disk\cite{Middleton2021}.
-Expansion of winds into the ambient medium can generate shocks and provide another potential particle acceleration site\cite{LiJ20}.
-Particles may be also energized at the boundary between the jet and the wind, or within the jet's outer layer of stratified velocity via the shear mechanism\cite{Rieger04}.
-Besides, particle acceleration may take place in more compact regions of the system as well.
-For example, internal dissipation within jets, such as internal shocks and magnetic reconnection events, is also usually considered as the efficient particle accelerator\cite{Bosch-Ramon09}.
-The fast-rotating magnetosphere of the BH offers an alternative possibility via the centrifugal force\cite{Gangadhara97, Rieger00}.
-Note that particles accelerated in the compact regions may also produce extended gamma-ray sources, if these particles escape the acceleration site and diffuse to ambient media of the BHs.
+In a BH-jet system, there are several potential sites where particles can be accelerated.
+Termination shocks, which arise from interactions between jets and the surrounding medium, are promising particle accelerators, as shown by nonthermal radiation observed from lobes of SS~433\cite{Bordas2010, HAWC18_SS433, HESS24_SS433}. { Particle acceleration may also take place within the jet's outer layer of stratified velocity\cite{Rieger04} or inside the jet through internal collisions and magnetic reconnection events\cite{Bosch-Ramon09}.
+In addition to jet, powerful sub-relativistic wind launched from the accretion disk and the fast-rotating magnetosphere of the BH offer alternative possibilities of particle acceleration \cite{LIJ20, Gangadhara97, Rieger00}}.